Toward a Unified Framework for Debugging Concept-based Models: Concept-based Models

-\textbf{IAIA-BL}~\cite{barnett2021iaia} specializes PPNets to image-based medical diagnosis.
-In particular, IAIA-BL accepts per-example attribute relevance information (e.g., annotations of symptomatic regions in X-ray images) and penalizes part prototypes that activate outside the relevant areas.
+\textbf{IAIA-BL}~\cite{barnett2021iaia} specializes ProtoPNets to image-based medical diagnosis.
+In particular, in addition to label annotations, IAIA-BL accepts per-example attribute relevance information (e.g., annotations of symptomatic regions in X-ray images) and penalizes part-prototypes that activate outside the relevant areas.

-\textbf{Concept Bottleneck Models} (CBMs)~\cite{koh2020concept,losch2019interpretability} are regular feed-forward neural networks in which the neurons in a given layer are trained to align with a known set of concept functions $\vc(\vx)$.
-This is achieved by supplying the CBM with concept-level annotations.
-The aggregation step is not particularly restrained: the concept neurons can be combined through a single dense layer, in which case the weights $\vw^{(y)}$ are constant with respect to $\vx$, or through a more complex sequence of layers, in which case the weights $\vw^{(y)}(\vx)$ are \emph{not} constant and must be inferred using post-hoc techniques.
+\textbf{Concept Bottleneck Models} (CBNMs)~\cite{koh2020concept,losch2019interpretability} are regular feed-forward neural networks in which the neurons in a given layer are trained to align with a known vocabulary of concepts $\vc(\vx)$.
+This is achieved by supplying the CBNM with concept-level annotations.
+The aggregation step is not particularly restrained: the concept neurons are either using a single dense layer, in which case the weights $\vw^{(y)}$ are constant with respect to $\vx$, or through a sequence of layers, in which case the weights $\vw^{(y)}(\vx)$ are \emph{not} constant and must be inferred using post-hoc techniques (e.g., input gradients).